youdev97/sfg-pet-clinic/README.md

 This repo is a project that I built following one of the most popular course about Spring called [Spring Framework 5: Beginner to Guru](https://www.udemy.com/spring-framework-5-beginner-to-guru/?couponCode=GITHUB_SFGPETCLINIC).

+It's simulating a petclinic website where we can manage veterinarians, pets, owners, and appointements.

 Those points were viewed and implemented

 * Spring initializer